 The American Dental Association (ADA) reports that there are small, microscopic channels leading from the dentin later into the pulp layer.
 The inner layers of the tooth contain nerves of the teeth that provide sensation.
 It is important always to maintain routine dental checkups to evaluate for tooth decay early so you can get it treated promptly.

-Poor oral hygiene that leads to gum disease can be very painful too and feel like cavity pain.
+Poor oral hygiene that leads to gum disease can be very painful and may feel like cavity pain.
 Gum disease, or periodontitis, can present with symptoms of red and inflamed gum lines, mobile teeth, and even a periodontal abscess.

 Cavity pain is dependent upon the stage of tooth decay.
 Tooth decay in the enamel is likely asymptomatic and does not cause any sensitive teeth.
 Some people are unaware they even have tooth decay when it is so superficial.